Lingxi-HUANG/R_Notes/Notes/Regression/READ.md

 - [-](#-)

 # Introduction
 A regression model is a simple and straight forward statstical tool that analyze the relationship between dependent variable (y) and other independent variables.
 In the case of linear regression mode, we investigate whether the relationship of variables is a straight line.
 By creating a linear regression model, we can use it to forecast by knowing how one independent variable changes can cause the change on the dependent variable.
-This post is served to demonstrate some basic examples of how to use R to make linear regression model.
-The content will be updated on a continuous basis.
+This post is served to demonstrate some basic examples of how to use R to make linear regression model. `The content will be updated on a continuous basis`.

 ```r